Back to Index

 I'm like, so yes, you can shame yourself if you want to, it's just not helpful.
 What happened?
 So what we need to do is eat during the day so that you have a healthy blood sugar so when they offer you the alcohol you can go, not for me.
 And we just learn.

 - But you gotta be open too.
-Like you can't just relapse and then feel ashamed and keep it all inside.
-You gotta like have people in your life that you can tell, be all the way open.
-No, like I relapsed there.
-Even if I relapsed seven days in a row.
+You can't just relapse and then feel ashamed and keep it all inside.
+You gotta have people in your life that you can tell, be all the way open.
+No, I relapsed today.
+Even if I relapsed seven days in a row, you gotta have people in your circle that you can talk to.

-Like you gotta have people in your circle that you can talk to.
-How important is-- - And nobody's perfect, which is why Jesus died on the cross. - Exactly.
-How important is having people to be all the way healthy, having people you can talk to about when you're having those bad days?

-- Yeah, people are contagious.
+How important is-- - And nobody's perfect, which is why Jesus died on the cross. (laughing) - Exactly.
+How important is having people to be all the way healthy, having people you can talk to about when you're having those bad days? - Yeah, people are contagious.
 So you have to be careful who you surround yourself with.

 So choose wisely.
 They're as contagious as COVID.
 But you wanna nurture your circle.
 So be careful with who you pick.
 But then you wanna nurture it.
 So important.
 'Cause we're connected as a species, right?
 Polar bears, they're good at being by themselves, right?
 Unless they're making a baby polar bear, they don't need anybody because that's not how they were made.

 We were made in connection.
 And it's essential. - I just got a couple more questions for you, my guy.
-So if you had three things to avoid and three things to do for everyone, what would be the top three things that you would pick for both?

-- Three things to avoid.
+So if you had three things to avoid and three things to do for everyone, what would be the top three things that you would pick for both? - Three things to avoid.

 I have a new book called "Your Brain is Always Listening."
 And I would avoid the oblivious bad habit dragon.
-That's the first thing I'd do.
+It's the first thing I'd do.
 I mean, I get conscious about loving my brain.
-Too many people, they're just oblivious that whether it's the air they breathe or the water they drink or the food they eat or the thoughts they think, there's just, they have no control.
+Too many people are just, they're just oblivious that whether it's the air they breathe or the water they drink or the food they eat or the thoughts they think, there's just, they have no control.

 And so I'd get rid of being oblivious.
 And then I'd be intentional about food 'cause food is so important.
 I think 30% of the mental health problems in America are due to the standard American diet, which spells sad, standard American diet.
 It's pro-inflammatory.
 Happy meals are not happy.
 They're sad meals.

 - Well, love your brain, move, eat, right.
-And avoid the oblivious bad habit dragon.
-And watch the digital addiction and the standard American diet. - Gotcha.
+And avoid the oblivious bad habit dragon and watch the digital addiction and the standard American diet. - Gotcha.
 Last question. - But it comes down to this one question.
 I worked with B.J.
 Fogg at Stanford for six months.
 He created something called tiny habits.

 What's the smallest thing I can do today that'll make the biggest difference?
 And we have 50 tiny habits.
-But the mother tiny habit is just ask yourself as you go through your day, is this good for my brain or bad for it?
+But the mother tiny habit is just ask yourself as you go through your day.
+Is this good for my brain or bad for it?
 And if you can answer that with information and love, love of yourself, love of your mission, why you're on the planet, love of your family and friends, begin making better decisions.

 - Right, no doubt.
 My last question for you is obviously you've already made such a huge difference in the world.
 A lot of celebrities who have been addicted, all this stuff, you've helped heal them.
 What is your overall goal and what you wanna do and where do you see the world?

-What's your main goal for the world? - So it's gonna sound crazy, but I wanna stand mental illness.
+What's your main goal for the world? - So, it's gonna sound crazy, but I wanna stand mental illness.
 I hate the term mental illness.
 It shames people, it's stigmatizing, and it's wrong.
 These are brain health issues.
 Call someone mental, you shame them.
 Call someone brain, you elevate them.
-So I wanna end mental illness by creating a revolution in brain health.
+So, I wanna end mental illness by creating a revolution in brain health.

-And what I wanna do with my influencers is I want you to help me figure out how to make brain health cool. - No doubt. - And so for me to take an NBA player that is masterful at his craft and go, "Yeah, let's make brain health cool."
+And what I wanna do with my influencers is I want you to help me figure out how to make brain health cool. - No doubt. - And so, for me to take an NBA player that is masterful at his craft and go, yeah, let's make brain health cool.
 A lot of people pay attention to that.